Estably Blog

 How you can succeed investing long-term

-• Only invest an amount that you can do without for at least five, preferably ten years.
+- In line with your risk, only invest the assets that you can do without for at least five, preferably ten years.

-• Stock prices on the stock market fluctuate widely, but they perform better than other asset classes over the long term (see Credit Suisse Global Investment Returns Yearbook 2021).
+- Share prices on the stock market fluctuate strongly, but outperform other asset classes in the long term (see Credit Suisse Global Investment Returns Yearbook 2021).

-• Don’t waste time with “ifs, ands and buts” – no one has the crystal ball to predict the future.
-Have faith in the long-term performance of your business holdings.
+- Don’t waste time with “ifs, ands and buts” – nobody has a crystal ball to predict the future.
+Trust in the long-term development of your company investments.

-• Don’t try to find suitable entry and exit points by supposedly “smart” trading.
-The broad mass of investors has the same ideas as you, i.e. you would swim with the masses at the wrong time.
+- Don’t try to find suitable entry and exit points through supposedly “smart” trading.
+The vast majority of investors have the same ideas as you, i.e. you would be swimming with the crowd at the wrong time.

 Are you ready to invest long-term?